correlation-one/C1GamesStarterKit/README.md

 For advanced users you can install java and run the game engine locally.
 Java 10 or above is required: [Java Development Kit 10 or above](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html).

-All code provided in the starterkit is meant to be used as a starting point, and can be overwritten completely by more advanced players to improve performance or provide additional utility.
+All code provided in the starterkit is meant to be used as a starting point, and can be overwritten almost completely by more advanced players to improve performance or provide additional utility.
+Note that `algo_strategy.py` must remain the entry point for Python algos — the platform requires this filename and will reject uploads where it is absent.

 ## Windows Setup